Some of our happy customers

-You will get a range of quotes within minutes, providing a simple solution to compare car insurance.
+You will receive a range of quotes within minutes; providing a simple solution to comparing car insurance for women online.

 The right cover for you

-Each quote is tailored to your age and experience, so you can compare and save with one simple form.
+Each quote is tailored to your age and experience.
+So, women can compare and save on their car insurance, using one simple form.

 Quotes from the top car insurance providers for women

-How can Cuurver help women drivers to find cheap car insurance?
+How can Cuuver help women drivers to find cheap car insurance?

-Cuurver searches over 100 UK insurance providers to compare quotes for car insurance and an impartial service is provided as we aren’t owned by or have any investment from any insurance company.
-By filling out our simple form to compare insurance providers whether being online or your mobile phone it will provide you with the best deal based on your details.
+Cuuver searches over 100 UK insurance providers to compare the best quotes for women’s car insurance policies.
+Plus, we provide an impartial service; we are not owned by or have any investment from any insurance company.

 Can women drivers get cheaper car insurance than men?